This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in the Czech Republic.

 Most goods imported into the Czech Republic from outside the EU are subject to VAT.
 The tax will have to be paid by the importer at the time of importation.
 Where the importation is for business purposes and the importer is registered for VAT, it may be possible to reclaim the tax (subject to certain rules).

+It is also important to note the interaction between VAT and Customs duty.
+Customs duty is levied across the EU at the place where goods are imported into the community.
+It is levied in order to bring the costs of goods produced outside the EU up to the same level as those produced within it.
 Once duty (and VAT) has been paid by the importer, the goods are in ‘free circulation’ and they can then be released for use in the home market.
 Unlike other indirect taxes, such as VAT, once duty has been paid it is not usually recoverable by the importer.
 It therefore represents a bottom line cost to the importing business if it cannot be passed on in higher prices.
+It is therefore very important to ensure that the correct rate of duty is applied.
+VAT is charged on the value of the importation, including any custom duty.

-A ‘person’ who makes taxable supplies of goods or services in the course of a business must register for VAT if the value of its taxable supplies in the Czech Republic exceeds the annual registration limit of CZK 1,000,000 (approximately €40,000).
+A ‘person’ who either makes or intends to make taxable supplies of goods or services in the course of a business must register for VAT if the value of its taxable supplies in the Czech Republic exceeds the registration limit considered within the calendar year of CZK 2,000,000 (approximately EUR 80,000).
+This ‘person’ becomes a taxpayer from the beginning of the following calendar year.
+Nevertheless, in case of exceeding the turnover of CZK 2,536,500 a person liable to tax becomes a taxpayer practically immediately.
 A business can register on a voluntary basis even if the registration limit has not been exceeded.

 For these purposes, a ‘person’ includes any legal entity.
-Therefore, once a person is registered for VAT, all of their business activities will be covered by the registration – even if the nature of some of those activities are very different.
+Therefore, once a person is registered for VAT, all of their business activities will be covered by the registration – even if the nature of some of those activities are very different

 Two or more corporate bodies can be registered together as a VAT group if: